Gogi2016/Intro---HTML-CSS-JavaScript/README.md

 To solve this, a quick fix for advanced users is adding the CSS style "display: block" to the A selector, stretching the link across the page.
 Additionally, defining a hover state for the link using "A:hover" can change the background color and text color.
 This ensures that hovering over the edges indicates the link is clickable, and the hover state spans the entire list.

+## Introduction to JavaScript

+JavaScript is programming language in web development, responsible for creating interactive elements and animations on web pages.
+It plays a vital role alongside HTML and CSS, forming the three pillars of web development.
+JavaScript is specifically designed to integrate seamlessly with HTML and is widely supported by major web browsers, though users can choose to disable its support.
+Examples of JavaScript applications include search boxes, live sports scores, and video playback on websites.

+Comments:
+Comments in JavaScript are used to add explanatory notes or remarks within the code.
+They are ignored by the JavaScript interpreter and do not affect the execution of the code.
+Single-line comments are denoted by "//", and multiline comments are enclosed between "/" and "/".
+// This is a single-line comment
+/*
+This is a
+multiline comment
+*/

+Variables:
+Variables are containers for storing data values.
+In JavaScript, you can declare a variable using the var, let, or const keyword. var age = 25;      // Declaring a variable using var let name = "John"; // Declaring a variable using let const pi = 3.14;   // Declaring a constant variable using const

+Operators:
+Operators perform operations on variables and values.
+Common types of operators in JavaScript include arithmetic, assignment, comparison, logical, and more.
+// Arithmetic operators
+let sum = 5 + 10;
+let product = 3 * 7;

+// Assignment operator
+let x = 20;

+// Comparison operators
+let isEqual = (x === 20); // Strict equality check

+// Logical operators
+let isTrue = (true && false); // Logical AND

+Assignments:
+Assignments involve giving values to variables.
+Variables can be assigned values using the assignment operator (=). let message;        // Declare a variable message = "Hello";  // Assign a value to the variable

+// Combining declaration and assignment let greeting = "Hi";